Ex-city police chief claims role in Venezuela drone attack

 Venezuela’s opposition said that lawmaker Juan Requesens and his sister Rafaela Requesens, a student leader, were arrested in their Caracas apartment on Tuesday night, following Maduro’s vow vowed to crack down on adversaries following the drone attack.

+Requesens’ sister was later released and “was in a safe place,” her father said in a video broadcast on social media that was live-streamed from in front of a Caracas jail.

-The Information Ministry did not respond to a request for comment on those alleged arrests either.
+The Information Ministry did not respond to a request for comment on those alleged arrests.
 Venezuelan authorities over the weekend arrested six people, including one suspect who had been detained for protests in 2014 and another wanted for involvement in a 2017 military base attack.
 The government said the drones carried plastic explosives detonated remotely.

 Saturday’s blasts, which shook television footage from the rally and rattled nearby buildings, differed from previous suggestions by Maduro’s government of pending attacks against it.
 Maduro and top aides have spoken of foiled assassination and coup plots in the past, but provided little evidence for them.